-The pH, ORP or temperature (Pt100 or Pt1000 only) sensors can be extended a maximum of 10 meters/30 feet from the controller.
-For longer distances, use a 4-20mA sensor transducer and a 4-20mA input card.
+The temperature sensor input is compatible with Pt100 and Pt1000 RTD sensors only.
+The pH and ORP sensors can be extended a maximum of 10 meters/30 feet from the controller.
+For longer pH and ORP distances, use a 4-20mA sensor transducer and a 4-20mA input card.